Investigating Data-driven systems as digital twins: Numerical behavior of Ho-Kalman method for order estimation: Numerical Behaviour and Applicability

-Even using symbolic matrices, without specific values, the rank of the matrix, for various dimensions, is equal to 1, as also computationally shown in Fig. \ref{fig_sim1}, for a specific value of $Q$.
+Even using symbolic matrices, without specific values, the rank of the matrix, for various dimensions, is equal to 1, as also computationally shown in Figure~\ref{fig_sim1}, for a specific value of $Q$.
 This is easily proved, as each row (or column) is the product of the previous one with $e^{-Q}$.

 So far, everything seems to work well.
 However, in reality, the sampled values of the responses contain noise, either from measurement, or from sampling itself.
 Therefore, in this section, noise is going to be regarded, as this is the case in all measured responses.
 To simulate this, a uniform random number is added after sampling the response, which is regarded in continuous time.
 Supposing that the continuous-time response is a simplified version of the above one, sampling is applied.
-In the case where the amplitude of the noise is relatively small, then, as shown in Fig. \ref{fig_sim2}, the convergence is rather rapid.
-However, if the noise amplitude is increased by one order of magnitude (same Fig.), then the convergence becomes much slower.
+In the case where the amplitude of the noise is relatively small, then, as shown in Figure~\ref{fig_sim2}, the convergence is rather rapid.
+However, if the noise amplitude is increased by one order of magnitude (same Figure), then the convergence becomes much slower.
 Oddly enough, the unitary signal ($\hat f(t)=1$) has been added to the response on purpose.
 It has been observed that if the mean value of the response is increased by an offset, then the method converges much faster.
 Also, the adoption of a row-echelon form of the responses matrix also seems to accelerate the convergence of the method.
-Furthermore, to see the effect of the poles proximity, since a second order system is also concerned, the following response is regarded, given that $\delta p=2^{-q}$.
+Furthermore, to study the effect of the poles' proximity on a second-order system, the following response of Equation~(\ref{dpq}) is regarded given that $\delta p=2^{-q}$.

 The elaboration of such a system has as a goal to study the numerical limitations of the method, as the system tends to be a double-pole system in the limit of $q$ approaching infinity.
 Simultaneously, the effect of the dominance of one pole is studied.
-The results are shown in Fig. \ref{fig_sim2}.
-Evidently, the rank remains equal to $2$, for values of $q<q_0$ and $N\in\{2,..,8\}$, depending also on SNR value.
+The results are shown in Figure~\ref{fig_sim2}.
+Evidently, the rank remains equal to $2$, for values of $q<q_0$ and $N\in\{2,..,8\}$, depending also on Signal-to-Noise Ratio (SNR) value.
+As proved with this numerical study, it seems that for extreme cases of poles' proximity, if the SNR becomes substantially small, then it requires a lot of data for the order estimation alone.
+For precise calculations in some applications, specifically where this almost double pole affects the controller design, then the response size has to reach up to thousands of samples.
+Regarding the implementation of the training phase, this affects the use of higher storage capacity, higher memory for processing and faster processors, potentially prohibiting the use of low-performance embedded systems.